Buying A Business

 Sunbelt Business Brokers generally classifies businesses valued at greater than $1 million as Middle-Market.
 However, several other factors distinguish between the two, such as the type of sale the seller proposes.
 Unlike Main Street transactions, which mostly consist of asset sales, Middle-Market transactions can transpire across many more deal structures.
 Main Street companies are typically sold within a local market.
 Middle-Market deals, on the other hand, can involve buyers from other states or countries.
 These buyers can be individuals, private equity groups, or institutional investors.

 In the business brokerage industry, most advisors choose to employ a more targeted approach to marketing Middle-Market businesses vs. Main Street.
 All business transactions are complex and unique to the operation itself.
 But, those within the Middle-Market typically involve more intermediaries and require greater criteria; therefore, there is a smaller pool of potential buyers.
 Main Street businesses are often listed through an online directory, but to learn about most larger companies for sale, you’ll need to contact a broker directly.

 Other characteristics distinguish the two business structures, but financial criteria and the size of operations typically carry the most significant weight.
 Have you considered whether you should invest in a Middle-Market vs. Main Street business?
 If so, rely on Sunbelt Business Brokers for expert guidance and leading representation throughout your business transaction.
-Find the office nearest you to begin discussing your Middle-Market or Main Street entrepreneurial goals!
+Find an office near you to begin discussing your Middle-Market or Main Street entrepreneurial goals!